Orbit recovery for band-limited functions: Banding functions for simple compact Lie groups

 For functions on $S^1$ the notion of band-limiting is well understood.
 We say that $f \in L^2(S^1)$ is $b$-band-limited if the Fourier coefficient $f_n = \int_{S^1} e^{i n \theta} f(\theta)\;d\theta = 0$ for $|n| > b$ where the functions $\{ e^{i n \theta}\}_{n \in \Z}$ form an orthonormal basis for $L^2(S^1)$.
 For functions on $S^2$ there is also a corresponding notion of banding using the fact that any $f \in L^2(S^2)$ can be expanded in terms of spherical harmonics $\{Y_{\ell}^m(\phi, \theta)\}$ where $\ell \in \N$ and for each $\ell$, $m$ ranges from $-\ell$ to $\ell$.
 In this context we say that $f = \sum_{\ell, m} a_{\ell, m} Y_\ell^m$ is $L$-band limited if $a_{\ell,m} = 0$ for all $\ell > L$ and all $m \in [-\ell, \ell]$.
 Band limited functions on $S^2$ can be understood in terms of the representation theory of $\SO(3)$ as follows.
 The space of functions $L^2(S^2)$ decomposes as a representation of $\SO(3)$ into an infinite sum of irreducibles $\oplus_{\ell \geq 0} V_\ell$ where $V_\ell$ is the $(2\ell +1)$-dimensional irreducible representation of $\SO(3)$ spanned by the functions $\{Y_\ell^m\}_{m=-\ell, \ldots \ell}$.
 With this notation any $f \in V_\ell$ has {\em band $\ell$} and the space of $L$-band-limited functions is the finite-dimensional representation $\oplus_{\ell=0}^L V_\ell$.

 Using the theory of highest-weight vectors we show that the irreducible representations of a large class of Lie groups, including the classical groups $\SU(n), \SO(2n), \Sp(n)$ can be banded.
 However, for groups of rank more than one, there will be more than one representation with a given band $b$.
 Nevertheless, every irreducible representation of a given band $b$ appears as a summand in the tensor product of irreducible representations of lower band.
 As a consequence we can use a generalized frequency marching argument to show (Proposition \ref{prop.bandone}) that if suitable Fourier coefficients are invertible then the Fourier coefficients of irreducible representations of band $b > 1$ can be recovered from the bispectrum and the Fourier coefficients of the irreducible representations of band one.
-For the classical groups we can go further and prove in Theorem \ref{thm.classical} that the irreducible representations of band one can be ordered in such a way that they are determined from the bispectrum and the Fourier coefficient of the defining representation.
+For the classical groups, $\SU(n), \SO(n), \Sp(2n)$ we can go further and prove in Theorem \ref{thm.classical} that the Fourier coefficients of the irreducible representations of band one can be ordered in such a way that they are determined from the bispectrum and the Fourier coefficient of a single representation which we call the {\em defining representation}.
+The defining representation corresponds to the smallest realization of the particular group as a group of unitary matrices.
+For $\SU(n)$ and $\SO(n)$ it is an $n$-dimensional representation, while for $\Sp(2n)$ it is a $2n$-dimensional representation.